newdexterity/Open-Biomanual-Manipulation-System/README.md

 The torso and bi-manual upper arm unit were constructed using 3D printed polylactic acid (PLA) high-strength filament parts, which were reinforced with carbon fibre composite plates in regions subjected to high loads.
 This choice of materials enables rapid prototyping and facilitates easy design modifications via Fused Deposition Modeling (FDM) 3D printing and waterjet cutting.
 The rigidity of the carbon fibre plates prevents structural deformation of the PLA parts, and the conductive nature provides grounding planes in the chassis.
 Additionally, certain modules were structurally reinforced using aluminium standoffs, and a machined keyed shaft adapter drove each motor-harmonic drive module.

-Here is an overview of the structural parts required for assembling the torso and one of the upper arm unit:
+Here is an overview of the structural parts required for assembling the torso and one of the upper arm units:
 <img src="https://raw.githubusercontent.com/newdexterity/Open-Biomanual-Manipulation-System/master/images/readme/moah_parts_full.jpg" width="800">

 ### Torso Base Unit